6 Questions Your Veterinarian Will Ask

 All pets need exercise and socialization.
 Walking your dog is great for exercising both the dog and its owners.
 Taking your dog to the dog park is also beneficial for both exercise and socialization.
 The dog will have an opportunity to interact and play with other people and their pets.
 Dogs need toys to play with, and to also play fetch.
 Find a way to encourage your dog to exercise daily.
 Cats will benefit from playing with items such as feathers on a string, laser lights on the wall and puzzle food bowls.
 Cats also need scratching posts and elevated platforms on which they can climb and rest, thus separating themselves from the activity of a busy household.

 If you go to your veterinarian visit prepared with answers to these six questions, you’ll have a successful experience!
-Visit veterinarians.com to find a vet near you.
+Call us to get connected to a veterinarian near you.